Skip to main content

 Roy and Simon have previously produced films on exploitation in cobalt mining and gold and diamond mining in Africa.

-The film has been nominated in the 'Better Health and Physical Activity' category at the World Health Organization (WHO) Health for All Film Festival.
-It has also been nominated for the Learning on Screen Awards in the category of 'Educational Film (in-house)'.
+Tobacco Slave won two communicator awards - for "Excellence in Documentary" and "Excellence in Causes and Awareness".
+It was also shortlisted in the 'Better Health and Physical Activity' category at the World Health Organization (WHO) Health for All Film Festival and shortlisted for the Learning on Screen Awards in the category of 'Educational Film (in-house)'.

 A cycle of debt and poverty